SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Protocols can be extended to provide method and property implementations to conforming types.
-This allows you to define behavior on protocols themselves, rather than in each type's individual conformance or a global function.
+This allows you to define behavior on protocols themselves, rather than in each type's individual conformance or in a global function.

 For example, the ``RandomNumberGenerator`` protocol can be extended to provide a ``randomBool()`` method,